QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

 The bottom pane is a standard REPL, which supports the different modes above

-The "workspace" pane is a snapshot of currently-defined objects.
+The "workspace" pane is a snapshot of currently-defined objects

 For example, if we define an object in the REPL

 .. code-block:: julia